What is Power Quality Audit?

 Test duration may be shortened if different power system operating conditions that can cause power system disturbances can be created to generate an adequate amount of data for a solution.

-The end result of a power quality study is a report that presents findings and recommendations.
+The end result of a power quality audit, assessment and study is a report that presents findings and recommendations.
 The final report usually includes:

 - Detail of the original system under consideration